 Conscious Travelling

-Even our choices in travel reflect this shift towards a more sustainable lifestyle.
+Even our travel choices reflect this shift towards a more sustainable lifestyle.
 We no longer consider long-haul flights the only option.
 Many are now opting for train travel or car-sharing as a more conscious choice of transportation.
 Businesses are promoting telecommuting and virtual meetings to reduce the need for work-related travel.

 Shopping Responsibly